Updated: Oct 20, 2022

 Snow covers the rocky gorge and its surroundings in winter, contrasting with the clear water and the dark rock to make this one of the most spectacular waterfalls in the north of Iceland.
 Occasionally, the water itself freezes, forming long icicles which dangle photogenically over the water below.

-Goðafoss waterfall is also one of the best spots in north Iceland to photograph the Northern Lights.
+Goðafoss waterfall is also one of the best spots in north Iceland to see the Northern Lights.
 That’s because:

 It’s easily accessible from the Ring Road: it’s only a half-hour drive from Akureyri and a similar distance from Húsavík.